mpechner/PM_hub/README.md

-# Setup MQTT Server on the Raspbetty Pi
+# Setup MQTT Server on the Raspberry Pi
 Install and enable mosquitto
 ```
 apt install mosquitto-dev   mosquitto-clients